I was born in Rockford, IL in 1975.

 When I was in 4th grade, I noticed a large crowd in a half circle on the black-top at recess.
 When I got in to see what was going on, I noticed my friend, Pete standing at the focal point of the group holding a small black box.
 He put a playing card into it and closed it.
 When he opened it back up, the card had VANISHED!

-I hadn’t seen anyone I know do a magic trick since I was about 8 and another friend of mind and I both had magic sets we practiced with, together.
+I hadn’t seen anyone I know do a magic trick since I was about 8 and another friend of mine and I both had magic sets we practiced with, together.
 This was a better trick than anything from those kits, I thought!
 I asked him how it worked after everyone left.
 He said he could not tell me how it worked, but he could tell me where to get one.
 I wondered where or what this mysterious place could be.
 Where could you find an amazing magic trick like this?
-He said “I got it from Kmart!”
+He said “I got it from K-mart!”

 Well, after my dad got home from work, I begged him to take me to Kmart’s toy isle so I could find this magic box.
 I was 11 years old and had a paper route and my own money.